tencent cloud

 return Color.RED; }

-Override the authView method of AbsMiniUiProxy;
+Override the authView method of AbsMiniUiProxy.

 The parameter IAuthView is used to set the custom popup view.

-The API definition is as follows:
+The API is defined as follows:

 /**